 Tag and tag list declarations

 This section consists of two parts.
 In the first part, every single lexc tag has been given a list declaration of its own.
-There probably is a better way of doing this (the reader is invited to find a better way :-).

 In the second part comes the real set and list declarations.

 These rules define mappings from morphological tags to syntactic functions.
 Note that it is important here to select the TARGET and the conditions carefully.
 For example, if one writes MAP (@-FAUXV) TARGET ("leat") IF (0 Inf), not only Inf readings will get the tag (@-FAUXV).
 The tag will be applied to every member of the relevant cohorts, even to the Sg2 and Pl1 and Pl3 readings.
 If one writes instead MAP (@-FAUXV) TARGET Inf IF (0 ("leat")), only the Inf reading gets that tag, and the other readings can be taken care of by other rules.

 The constraints are organised in cycles.
 CG-2 makes it possible to arrange the rules in blocks.
 Each set of constraints is introduced with the key word CONSTRAINTS, and the last section is closed off with the word END.